The Opal card

 • The Transport for NSW Hub and customer service centres.

-• Online at the Opal website (posted to you), or set up a a contactless card or phone in Google Pay.
+• Online at the Opal website (posted to you) — or skip the card entirely and tap on with a contactless bank card or phone.

 Opal cards are free — you only load travel value onto them.
 Registering your card (also free) protects the balance if it’s lost or stolen and lets you use auto top up.